lime86/TravellingModule/docs/procedure.md

    1. Please change the chip name in the config to the serial number of your chip (e.g. 0x495 for traveling module 3).
 The chip name in each config file is:
       * ``"Name": `` in YARR
       * ``chip_sn: `` in BDAQ
    2. Run a digital scan and check the output - this is just to see if you can communicate with the chip and to test your basic setup.
-If you have any chip communication problems it may be that the internal voltages supplied from the LDO is too low, which will be fixed in the next step.
+If you have any chip communication problems it may be that the internal voltages supplied from the LDO is not adequate, which will be fixed in the next step.

 <a id="trim"></a>